Level/levelup/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [changelog](CHANGELOG.md).

+## v4

+There has been many major updates to dependencies but the main reason for this major is due to `level-iterator-stream` which now is based on `readable-stream@3` which has dropped support for `IE10`.

 ## v3

 1. Dropped support for node 4.